Choosing the Right Closed-Loop Processing System for Your Lab

 1. Material Column Size and Throughput

 Your daily processing volume determines the size of material column you need.
-Smaller columns work well for boutique operations focused on premium fresh-frozen extracts.
+Smaller columns work well for boutique operations focused on premium fresh-frozen compounds.
 Larger columns suit high-volume facilities that process significant quantities of biomass each day.
 Additionally, consider whether you plan to scale production in the next two to three years.

 2. Solvent Recovery Efficiency